The complexity of verifying the release-acquire semantics over register machines: Introduction

 The relevance of \rasem and its siblings goes beyond compilers and hardware architectures.
 At the distributed systems level, they are equivalent to standard and well-studied variants of causal consistency \cite{DBLP:journals/toplas/LahavB22}. \srasem corresponds to the causal convergence consistency semantics implemented in data stores \cite{DBLP:conf/popl/BouajjaniEGH17,DBLP:journals/ftpl/Burckhardt14} , while \wrasem corresponds to the classical definition of causal consistency \cite{DBLP:conf/popl/BouajjaniEGH17}.

 One of the most fundamental computational problems for a given consistency model $\anysem$ is {\it consistency checking}.
-Consistency checking comes in two flavors: {\it testing} and {\it verification} \cite{DBLP:journals/pacmpl/TuncA0K0P23, DBLP:journals/iandc/AlurMP00,DBLP:journals/siamcomp/GibbonsK97,DBLP:journals/pacmpl/AbdullaAJN18,DBLP:conf/asplos/LuoD21}.
+Consistency checking comes in two flavors: {\it testing} and {\it verification} \cite{DBLP:journals/pacmpl/TuncA0K0P23,DBLP:journals/iandc/AlurMP00,DBLP:journals/siamcomp/GibbonsK97,DBLP:journals/pacmpl/AbdullaAJN18,DBLP:conf/asplos/LuoD21}.
 In testing, we are given the consistency model $\anysem$, often described using a set of axioms, and a program run $\run$ consisting of a sequence of events.
 The sequence is typically generated by an implementation, e.g., a hardware architecture, a compiler, or a distributed protocol, that is supposed to guarantee $\anysem$.
 The task is to check whether $\run$ satisfies $\anysem$.
 The verification problem is more general: we are given an {\it implementation} and asked to check whether {\it all} executions of the implementation satisfy $\anysem$.

-The relevance and intricacy of the \rasem-like semantics have led to several recent works on consistency checking of such models.
+The relevance and intricacy of the \rasem-like semantics have led to several recent works checking their consistency.
 All these works consider the {\it testing} problem.
 The first results showed that testing consistency under the \rasem semantics is of polynomial complexity \cite{DBLP:journals/pacmpl/AbdullaAJN18,DBLP:journals/pacmpl/KokologiannakisLV23}.
-Recently, it was shown that testing consistency checking for \srasem and \wrasem have also polynomial complexity \cite{DBLP:journals/pacmpl/TuncA0K0P23}.
-Despite the above results on testing consistency, little is known about the complexity of \textit{verifying} consistency under the \rasem semantics.
+Recently, it was shown that testing consistency checking for \srasem and \wrasem also have polynomial complexity \cite{DBLP:journals/pacmpl/TuncA0K0P23}.
+Despite the above results on testing consistency, little is known about the complexity of \textit{verifying} consistency under \rasem semantics.
 As far as we know, the problem is still poorly understood.
 The goal of this work is to bridge this gap.

+\textbf{Related Work} .
+In their seminal work \cite{DBLP:journals/siamcomp/GibbonsK97}, Korach and Gibbons showed consistency testing under the SC semantics is \NP-hard.
+Alur et al. showed that the verification problem under the SC semantics \cite{DBLP:journals/iandc/AlurMP00} is undecidable, albeit for a data-dependent implementation model.
+Hence, one that registers machines cannot capture.

+Several examples of protocols (\cite{DBLP:journals/dc/AhamadNBKH95,DBLP:conf/ppopp/PerrinMJ16}) are designed to enforce different consistency models.
+Such works guarantee the designed mechanisms' correctness and provide a good baseline for implementing practices.
+However, they do not produce uniform frameworks to answer the general consistency-checking question.

+Bouajjani et al. \cite{DBLP:conf/popl/BouajjaniEGH17} consider the verification problem for semantics, which is equivalent to \wrasem, but with a model that allows unbounded numbers of pending messages.
+They show the problem is \EXPSPACE-complete.